spree/spree/README.md

+**THIS README IS FOR THE MASTER BRANCH OF SPREE AND REFLECTS THE WORK CURRENTLY EXISTING ON THE MASTER BRANCH.
+IF YOU ARE WISHING TO USE A NON-MASTER BRANCH OF
+SPREE, PLEASE CONSULT THAT BRANCH'S README AND NOT THIS ONE.**

 SUMMARY
 -------

 Spree is a complete open source e-commerce solution built with Ruby on Rails.
 It was originally developed by Sean Schofield and is now maintained by a dedicated [core team](http://spreecommerce.com/core-team).
 You can find out more